Erfan3738/CaCo/README.md

 5- Added the option to simulate the behavior of multiple GPUs using split batch normalization.

+6- Added "batch_shuffle_single_gpu" to shuffle queries and make use of shuffleBN on single gpu ( must be used with splitbatchnorm)

 CaCo is a contrastive-learning based self-supervised learning methods, which is published in IEEE-T-PAMI.

 Copyright (C) 2022 Xiao Wang, Yuhang Huang, Dan Zeng, Guo-Jun Qi